-I can’t believe there are as many there, even more are there now.
+*Can you believe that there are just as many Terrible Towels waving at Steelers games today as there were when you were playing – that it's something that has never wavered? *I can't believe there are as many there, even more are there now.
 Everybody has them.
 Every where I go someone asks me to sign one.
-It’s not unusual to see all of them.
+It's not unusual to see all of them.
 Every member of a family now has a Terrible Towel, not just the family having one.

 They are just crazy for Steelers football.
 They are knowledgeable of football.
 They know what is going on out there on the football field.
 The kids and women even know about football.
 They know what's going on with the team.
 People tell me stuff.
 I don't even know some of the stuff that people tell me.

 You remained in the Pittsburgh area after your playing days.
 Looking back was that a good move for you?

 I think it is the best decision I ever made.
 I love Pittsburgh.
 It's a great city.
 There are great people here.
 I enjoy living here in the area.
 It's a great city to live in.